As a busy business owner, you may often feel like there just aren’t enough hours in the day.

 I find it extremely helpful to have a tentative plan in place for my entire day.
 While other tasks or issues are bound to come up, having a general plan ensures I stay motivated and don’t get sucked into doing unnecessary tasks.

 Have you noticed that there’s a time of day when you feel most motivated and efficient?
 For me, that time is first thing in the morning.
 If possible, aim to do as much of your work as you can during that time.
-You’ll notice you not only feel more inspired, but that you actually enjoy your work more too!
+You’ll notice you not only feel more inspired, but that you get more done and actually enjoy your work more too!

 Question for you: how many emails do you get everyday that you don’t actually read?
 You know the ones…you signed up for them months or even years ago, and spend time every day deleting them without even reading them?
 Cut down on unnecessary email subscriptions by using a tool like unroll.me.
 Simply enter your email account info, and the tool will show you a list of all the subscription emails you currently receive.
 Then with one click, you can unsubscribe to any email lists you don’t read or don’t want to be on.Cut down on unnecessary email subscriptions by using a tool like unroll.me.
 With one click, you can unsubscribe to any email lists you don’t read or don’t want to be on, thus saving you time!
 BOOM! ?#TimeSavingTips #EmailTipsClick To Tweet